VFPX/Win32API/functions_alphabetical.md

 ***

 [RestartDialog](libraries/shell32/RestartDialog.md)
-Displays a dialog box that prompts the user to restart Microsoft® Windows®.
+Displays a dialog box that prompts the user to restart Microsoftï¿½ Windowsï¿½.
 When the user clicks the button, the function calls ExitWindowsEx to attempt to restart Windows.

 ***